 \item The application of partial fraction decompositions has much more flexibility than rational cone decompositions under our framework. \end{enumerate}

-Although Barvinok's algorithm is polynomial, the application of Brion's theorem maybe very costly if the number of vertices is large.
-Indeed, Xin's \texttt{Ell2} package has better performance than the \texttt{LattE} package in many situations, such as the Sdd5 problem.
-Because of the freedom of Xin's algorithm, we conclude that a better strategy is to embed some of Barvinok's ideal to Xin's frame work.
-This leads to a polynomial algorithm for MacMahon partition analysis in Section 3, and a Euclid style algorithm in Section 4, which solves two bottle neck problems in the step of partial fraction decomposition.
+Although Barvinok's algorithm is polynomial, the application of Brion's theorem may be very costly if the number of vertices is large.
+Indeed, the author's \texttt{Ell2} package has better performance than the \texttt{LattE} package in many situations, such as the Sdd5 problem as we will discuss in Section \ref{s-sdd}.
+Because of the freedom of the author's algorithm, we conclude that a better strategy is to embed some of Barvinok's ideas into the author's framework.
+This leads to a polynomial time algorithm for MacMahon's partition analysis in Section 3.